Mysterious career changes announced in Alberta and British Columbia

 Quickly pivoting to the real news, the email continued: "Preston is not all that is going into retirement.
 The Manning name will be coming off the Centre and its networking conferences."

-Perhaps the author was recently appointed Manning Centre President and CEO Troy Lanigan, a hardy perennial of the right-wing propaganda infrastructure late of the Canadian Taxpayers Federation and sundry other such outfits.
+Perhaps the author was recently appointed Manning Centre president and CEO Troy Lanigan, a hardy perennial of the right-wing propaganda infrastructure late of the Canadian Taxpayers Federation and sundry other such outfits.
 His name was on the bottom of the email along with some others.

 Whoever it was, the author of the note asked supporters for a little help answering four questions, which I'm happy to share with readers of this blog, although I cannot, alas, provide a link to the online survey: